Get a flat tax rate of 15% Corporate, 5% on dividends, & 20% local salaries (withholding) by opening your company in Georgia.

 A lot of firms will tell you it’s easy to open a business bank account with a local bank (physical bank) in Georgia, as a foreign resident.
 However, this is not accurate anymore.
 It has become significantly harder in recent years.
 Not only is it almost impossible unless you attend an appointment yourself in-person, but also, even in that case, rejections are frequent unless your company has a Georgian director/shareholder who can open the account.

 Online banks allow for most of the systems you need if your products and services are sold to customers outside Georgia.
 We can recommend options at no extra cost.
-Typical registration fees for online banks are ~100 GEL for a multi currency account.
+Typical registration fees for online banks are approx. 100 GEL for a multi currency account.

-If you specifically need online payment processing for your business, discuss this with one of our advisers as it is quite complex.
+If you specifically need online payment processing for your business, please discuss this with one of our advisers, as it is quite complex.

 VAT registration is mandatory if gross VATable turnover exceeds 100,000 GEL in any 12 month period.
 Once VAT registered, 18% VAT must be collected on all VATable transactions that are not exempt from VAT with or without the entitlement to credit.